 While serving the community for several decades, my father was exposed to a number of pollutants.
 Having never smoked in his life, we were all surprised to learn that he was having difficulty breathing.
 After taking him to the doctor, we discovered that he was living with a severe case of pulmonary fibrosis.
 For a few years now, I have watched my dad struggle with a condition that very literally, takes your breath away.
 Enough was enough.

 Shortly after filing for taxes in the new year, I too looked forward to the use of a helpful refund.
-With my father about to start stem cell therapy, I weighed my options and knew what had to be done.
-My wife and I made the choice to use our refund to help cover the cost of the stem cell treatment.
+With my father about to start cellular therapy, I weighed my options and knew what had to be done.
+My wife and I made the choice to use our refund to help cover the cost of the cellular therapy.
 I know many will look at this as an odd choice, but to me it was one of love and hope.
 Having my father with our family was important to us, even if it lasted only a few more years.
 After all, what is the price of keeping our family healthy?